houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ## Footnotes

-1. Quoted from MDN at the time of writing.
+1. Quoted from [the MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions "the MDN reference") on JavaScript regular expressions at the time of writing (July 2026).

 2. We can argue that a DFA has a form of memory - its states and transitions.
 However, that memory is finite and bounded.
 A DFA cannot store arbitrary strings.